mapbender/mapbender-documentation/en/functions/export/printclient.rst

 * dynamic_image (connected to group role)
 * dynamic_text (connected to group role)

-You can define optional fields in the element definition (e.g. title, comment, editor) and add them to the Open Office Draw file.
-You have to insert these fields into the non-printable area of the file, or else they will appear in the generated template PDF.
+Optional fields in the element definition (e.g. title, comment, editor) can be defined and added to the Open Office Draw file.
+They need to be inserted into the non-printable area of the file, or else they will appear in the generated template PDF.

 When creating dynamic texts, each property must have the appropriate name, for example the field **comment1** must have the name **comment1** in the Open Office Draw file.
 For naming fields, it is not enough to apply the name to the content of the text field.
-Instead, you need to select the field and edit its object name.
-Select the text field and go to **Menu Edit --> name...** to change the name accordingly.
+Instead, the field needs to be selected and its object name edited.
+Select text field **--> Menu Edit --> name...** to change the name accordingly.

 .. image:: ../../../figures/print_template_name.png
     :scale: 80

 Export the template to .pdf under the same name as the .odg file.
-Use the name without its extension in your print yml-definition.
+Use the name without its extension in the print yml-definition.

 The print script will read the information (position, size, font size, alignment) from the .odg-file and combines those with the fixed objects in the PDF template and the map image in Mapbender to generate your PDF.